Lvov-Sandomierz Offensive

+In Soviet propaganda, this offensive was listed as one of Stalin's ten blows.

 Background

-By early June 1944, the forces of Field Marshal Walter Model's Army Group North Ukraine had been pushed back beyond the Dnieper and were desperately clinging to the north-western corner of Ukraine.
-Joseph Stalin ordered the total liberation of Ukraine, and Stavka, the Soviet High Command, set in motion plans that would become the Lvov-Sandomierz Operation.
+By early June 1944, the forces of German Field Marshal Walter Model's Army Group North Ukraine had been pushed back beyond the Dnieper and were desperately clinging to the north-western corner of Ukraine.
+Soviet ruler Joseph Stalin ordered the total liberation of Ukraine, and Stavka, the Soviet High Command, set in motion plans that would become the Lvov-Sandomierz Operation.
 In the early planning stage, the offensive was known as the Lvov-Przemyśl Operation.
-The objective of the offensive was for Marshal Ivan Konev's 1st Ukrainian Front to liberate Lvov and clear the German troops from Ukraine and capture a series of bridgeheads on the Vistula river.
+The objective of the offensive was for Marshal Ivan Konev's 1st Ukrainian Front to liberate Lvov, clear the German troops from Ukraine, and capture a series of bridgeheads on the Vistula river.

 Stavka was also planning an even larger offensive, codenamed Operation Bagration to coincide with Konev's offensive.
-The objective of Operation Bagration was no less than the complete liberation of Belarus, and also to force the Wehrmacht out of eastern Poland.
-The Lvov–Sandomierz strategic offensive operation was to be the means of denying transfer of reserves by the OKH to Army Group Centre, thus earning itself the lesser supporting role in the summer of 1944.
+The objective of Operation Bagration was the complete liberation of Belarus, and to force the Wehrmacht out of eastern Poland.
+The Lvov–Sandomierz strategic offensive operation was to be the means of denying transfer of reserves by the German OKH to Army Group Centre, a supporting role to Operation Bagration in the summer of 1944.